 4. THE MONITORING THE FIRM CONDUCTS

-“Profiling” that includes any form of systematic and extensive processing of personal data to evaluate, analyze or predict personal aspects concerning an individual’s performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location or movements.
-For further information on how the Firm conducts profiling of employees refer the Global Monitoring Notice.
+“Profiling” that includes any form of systematic and extensive processing of personal information to evaluate, analyze or predict personal aspects concerning individual’s performance at work, economic situation, health, personal preferences, interests, reliability, behavior, location, or movements.
+For further information on how the Firm conducts Profiling of employees refer the Global Monitoring Notice.

-5. TO WHOM THE FIRM DISCLOSES YOUR PERSONAL DATA
+6. TO WHOM THE FIRM DISCLOSES YOUR PERSONAL INFORMATION

-To the extent permitted by applicable law, the Firm may process your personal data, for the purposes specified in this Notification, and disclose such personal data:
+To the extent permitted by applicable law, the Firm may process your personal information, for the purposes specified in this Notice, and disclose such personal information:

 - Within the Morgan Stanley Group of companies;

-- To our service providers, processing your personal data on our behalf or otherwise providing the Firm with professional or other services, including Morgan Stanley affiliates and vendors which conduct administrative, legal, operational, technology and customer service functions in various jurisdictions or third parties who offer services directly to employees via a corporate arrangement;
+- To our service providers, processing your personal information on our behalf or otherwise providing the Firm with professional or other services, including Morgan Stanley affiliates and vendors which conduct administrative, legal, operational, technology and customer service functions in various jurisdictions or third parties who offer services directly to employees/consultants via a corporate arrangement;

 - To third parties, such as clients and prospective clients, trading venues, exchange or clearing houses, with whom you interact on behalf the Firm;